 Hard commodities segment

-The hard commodities segment concerned assets which are obtained through mining and natural resources.
+This segment concerns assets which are obtained through mining and natural resources.
 Hard commodities are more popular than soft commodities due to their higher life value.
-In this segment traders will have the opportunity to trade on silver, gold and crude oil among others.
+Silver, gold and crude oil among others, are examples of hard commodities.
 Moreover, hard commodities are so popular as they are seen as essential for the economic stability of a country.

 Types of Hard commodities: